Qualifying as an Environmental Health Practitioner

 The registration fee for the Portfolio is £613 during 2022.
 This also includes the cost of the Professional Discussion and certification.

 The Professional Discussion (PD) is the final gateway assessment to Registration as an EHP.

-It is a face-to-face conversation (which could be conducted by video conference) about your EHP Portfolio and related issues.
+It is a face-to-face conversation (usually conducted by video conference) about some fictional environmental health scenarios and related issues.

 Successful candidates will be awarded a Certificate of Registration, be added to our Register of EHPs and will be able to use digital credentials to verify their status.